wdawson/okta.github.io/_source/_posts/2019-02-19-add-oauth-device-flow-to-any-server.md

 ### Create an Okta Developer Account

 Create a free Okta Developer account at [developer.okta.com/signup](https://developer.okta.com/signup/).
 From the **Applications** tab, click **Add Application**.
 Then choose the **Native** option.
-Remember, like iOS and Android apps, we can't trust these devices to keep secrets, so this enables the PKCE flow for this application.
+Remember, like iOS and Android apps, you can't trust these devices to keep secrets, so this enables the PKCE flow for this application.

 {% img blog/oauth-device-flow-proxy/create-new-app.png alt:"Create a new Okta app" %}{: .center-image }